Bicycle Touring FAQ

 How many miles/kilometres should I cycle per day on a tour?

-The distance you should aim to cover each day depends on various factors, including your fitness level, terrain difficulty, weather conditions, and the type of tour you want to experience.
-A reasonable range is between 40 to 80 miles (64 to 128 kilometres) per day.
+The distance you cover daily depends on fitness, terrain difficulty, weather, and tour style.
+Bikepacking on rough trails typically covers fewer miles per day than paved road touring, due to slower speeds and technical sections.
+A reasonable range for touring is 40 to 80 miles (64 to 128 kilometres) per day.

 How do I pack efficiently for a bicycle tour?

 Efficient packing involves choosing lightweight, compact gear and organizing it in panniers or bikepacking bags.
-Distribute the weight evenly to maintain balance and stability while riding.
+For bikepacking, use specialized bags designed to distribute weight evenly and maintain bike handling on uneven terrain.

 How can I find bicycle-friendly accommodations during my tour?